Get Tech Tips

 Hard shutoff TXV

 Also called non-bleed TXVs, hard shutoff thermostatic expansion valves work similarly to the liquid line solenoid.
-These hard shutoff TXVs close whenever the compressor shuts off, to keep the majority of the refrigerant in the condenser coil during the off-cycle.
+These hard shutoff TXVs close whenever the compressor shuts off to keep most of the refrigerant in the condenser coil during the off-cycle.

 As always, read your manufacturer guidelines before implementing these strategies.
 They’re there to guide you through the ins and outs of their systems so that you can make an informed decision about which control strategies to use.